-Attendees can look forward to performances from notable artists like Foo Fighters, Lenny Kravitz, The Beach Boys, The Who, Stevie Nicks, The Black Crowes, Lizzo and many more.
+Attendees can look forward to performances from notable artists like Foo Fighters, Nelly, Lionel Richie, The Who, CeeLo Green, Randy Newman, the Avett Brothers and many more.

 Accompanying the amazing music is an impressive spread of local food and drink vendors.
 You can expect everything from Rouses Crawfish Broil to jerk chicken.

 The entertainment is free and the food and drinks are well priced making this an excellent outdoor experience to consider for families.